+86 4008783488

 2. Functional Testing: Before the boards are shipped, they undergo functional testing to ensure that every circuit works as intended under conditions that simulate actual automotive environments.
 This might include power-up tests, in-circuit tests, and system-level tests, ensuring that each component on the PCB performs reliably.

-3. Environmental and Stress Testing: Automotive PCBs are subjected to rigorous environmental testing, including temperature cycling, thermal shock tests, and vibration tests.
-These tests mimic the conditions the PCBs will face in real-world automotive settings, highlighting any potential failure points in the manufacturing process.
+3. Environmental and Stress Testing: Automotive PCB is subjected to rigorous environmental testing, including temperature cycling, thermal shock tests, and vibration tests.
+These tests mimic the conditions the PCB will face in real-world automotive settings, highlighting any potential failure points in the manufacturing process.

 4. Continuous Improvement Feedback Loop: Incorporating feedback from the testing phases back into the manufacturing process is crucial for continuous improvement.
 This approach helps in identifying recurring issues, such as soldering problems, and allows for the adjustment of processes to eliminate these issues in future production cycles.